oliviayang18/Cafe-Promotional-Sales-Performance-Analysis/README.md

 Every customer purchase during the period is marked as a transaction.
 For a transaction to be attributed to an offer, it must occur at the same time as when the offer was "completed" by the customer.

+I can confirm that all customers in the events file are indeed present in the customers file.

 Objective
 the effectiveness of different offer types and channels target audience